What Is Auditing?

 Why did you look up auditing?

-Please let us know what auditing resources you would like to see in the Knowledge Center.
+Please let us know what auditing resources you are looking for.
 If you would like a reply, please include an email address.